MiniCAST: Testing in the 20’s

 Have you ever wondered how you, as testers, could give a helping hand even before a single line of code is written?

 In this talk, I will eat my own dog food and use my mistakes as examples to demonstrate why including (and accepting) a tester’s critical feedback helps to assess risks in a timely manner.
 I see the product with different eyes when I am in different roles.
 Whether I’m a product manager or tester, I have had different biases.
 This talk is also a story about the practices I use today when performing requirements and design reviews (or simply, product reviews).
 Those practices enable me to ask the right questions before development efforts have started and when it’s not (so) expensive to address them.

 I will explain some of the heuristics I use to detect if there is a possibility of reinventing the wheel, having a “not great, not terrible” user experience in particular product areas, or is it too easy for a user to make an undoable mistake.
 The heuristics can also help in finding any vague or missing requirements, inconsistent rules and behaviors, and project and product risks.
 I like to use those heuristics as “conversation starters” to perform a risk-based product review, and this talk can also help you learn how to apply them to your contexts.

 After listening to this story, I would like you to take home a few new tools in your toolbox that strengthen the testing skills which can be used when performing product reviews.
 Hopefully, my experience will inspire you to rethink the ways you can help and bring more value to your products and people.

-After her adventure in Product Management, Irja has gone back to her first love – Software Testing.
-She’s currently a Senior Quality Control Analyst in Infobip.
+After her adventure in product management, Irja has gone back to her first love – Software Testing.
+She’s currently a Senior Quality Control Analyst and Team Leader in Infobip.

-She likes to experiment with products to investigate risks and advocate for bugs that matter.
-Software testing is what she loves to do, and she never wrote the same test strategy twice in her 10-year career.
+She likes to learn the human and business side of software, experiment with products to investigate risks, and advocate bugs that matter.
+Software testing is what she loves to do, and she never designed the same test strategy twice in her 11-year career.